Treasures of Sicily tour

-There is free time in the late afternoon – perhaps for visiting the archaeological museum, or the city art gallery or maybe just enjoying an ice-cream in Piazza Duomo.
+There is free time in the late afternoon – perhaps for visiting the city art gallery, the Castello Maniace or maybe just shopping or enjoying an ice-cream in spectacular Piazza Duomo.

-Much of the Eastern part of Sicily was completely destroyed in an earthquake in 1693 and the towns and churches were subsequently rebuilt in the highly characteristic Sicilian Baroque style of architecture.
-Noto, indeed, was even rebuilt as a completely new city 15km from its original site and has a homogeneity unrivalled in Sicilian architecture.
-We visit the splendid cattedrale of San Nicolò before tasting the ice-cream in one of Sicily’s most famous ice-cream parlours.
+Much of the Eastern part of Sicily was completely destroyed in an earthquake in 1693 and the towns and churches were subsequently rebuilt in a flamboyant style characteristic of Sicilian Baroque.
+Our first stop of the day, Noto, was even rebuilt as a completely new city 15km from its original site and has a homogeneity and regularity of street-pan unrivalled in Sicilian architecture.

-After our ice-cream, we continue our journey westwards to Ragusa Ibla.
-Ragusa was another example of a town rebuilt after the 1693 earthquake, but in this case, it is the old part of the town that we visit.
-We take a stroll through the winding streets of Ragusa Ibla before continuing our journey.
+We then continue our journey westwards to Ragusa Ibla.
+Ragusa was also rebuilt after the 1693 earthquake, but in this case, it is the old part of the town that we visit.
+We take a stroll through the winding streets of Ragusa Ibla before continuing our journey to our overnight accommodation.

-Evening meal and overnight in a winery near Vittoria.
+Evening meal and overnight in a winery near Piazza Armerina.

-We travel onward (1.5 hours) to a wonderful baglio near Marsala where we stay the night.
+After our visit with travel onwards to Marsala where we stay the night.

 We start the morning in Marsala or Marsa Allāh (God’s harbour) as it was known to the Arabs.
 Marsala has earned its place in Italian history books as being the site where Garibaldi landed with his Thousand when he began his conquest of Sicily in 1860.
 Its history is also entwined with the stories of Nelson, and a handful of English wine merchants throughout the 19th century who made the name of Marsala synonymous with the wine we know today.

-We drive north to visit the the saltpans of Trapani.
-Started by the Phoenicians, the salt industry of Trapani became one of the most prolific in the mediterranean and was crucial to the preservation of the tuna caught off the west coast of Sicily.
+We drive north to visit a series of atmospheric saltpans.
+Started by the Phoenicians, the salt industry of Western Sicily became one of the most prolific in the Mediterranean and was crucial to the preservation of the tuna caught off the west coast of Sicily.

 In the afternoon we visit the magical island of Mozia.
 Lying just a few hundred metres off the shore of Sicily and rising at its highest point to just a few metres above sea level, the island of Mozia was once the Carthaginian capital of Sicily – until its destruction by Dionysius in 379 BC.